AstraBert/drosophila-evolution/README.md

 **Supervisors**: Martin Kapun, Lino Ometto

-**Collaborators**: Alan Bergland, Arnoud Estoup, Stefan Eichart, Mathieu Gautier, Joaquin Nunez
+**Collaborators**: Alan Bergland, Arnoud Estoup, Stefan Eichert, Mathieu Gautier, Joaquin Nunez

 This repository collects the data, the code and the analysis workflow for the project.